Mount Kilimanjaro Tipping Guidelines | Kilipeak Adventure

 What to Pack for Your Safari

 Packing for your first safari to Tanzania can be a bit daunting.
 What do you bring?
 What don’t you need?
 Below you’ll find Kilipeak Adventure Company recommended a list of things to bring along with you when you’re on safari.
-A day pack

 While there is plenty of room in our safari vehicles for your larger suitcase, it’s always handy to have a more manageable bag that you can have with you in the vehicle.
-A warm sweater or light fleece

 Nights and mornings in East Africa can be cold, so it’s always good to have something a little warmer to throw on until the sun warms the plains up.
-A windbreaker or waterproof jacket

 You never know when there’s going to be a sudden squall or downpour, so packing a lightweight rain jacket is a good idea.

 While you’ll be safe and dry inside your safari vehicle, a rain jacket is a good option for when you’re getting about camp.
-Walking shoes or boots

 Much of your safari takes place within your safari vehicle, but you’ll need a comfortable pair of shoes or hiking boots for walking to your lodges, snapping photos from the picnic spot, or if you’ve added any walking safaris to your itinerary.

 Even in the car, you’ll want a pair of comfortable shoes that cover your skin to prevent sunburn and insect bites.
-A long sleeve dress shirt and trousers

 Perfect for both sun protection and to ward off hungry mosquitoes, a long sleeve shirt and trousers are also a good option for a cold morning or evening.

 If you’re staying in nicer lodges, you’ll also want these handy for dinner and drinks at the end of a long day.
-Sunglasses

 The sun in East Africa can be quite intense, so sunglasses are a good protective measure and have the benefit of reducing glare while you’re game-viewing.
-Hat

 Sun protection should be a priority while you’re on safari.
 While your vehicle provides shade, having the top up for game-viewing means you’ll be exposed to the elements.

 A good hat is a great way to avoid nasty burns or heatstroke.
-Sunscreen and lip balm

 Another valuable precaution against the often harsh equatorial sun, sunscreen, and lip balm will protect you where your clothes don’t.
-Insect repellent

 Mosquitoes and tsetse flies are both capable of carrying diseases and their bites can be quite irritating or painful.
 Tsetse flies can deliver a particularly nasty sting.

 A good insect repellent is a good way to ward off these blood-thirsty little guys.
-Camera

 It goes without saying that you’re going to want a camera for your safari adventure.
 While in some cases your smartphone will be enough to snap a shot, a camera with a good zoom lens is the perfect companion.
-Binoculars Kilipeak Adventure vehicles come standard with a single pair of binoculars that you can share with your driver, but having your own pair is a good way to ensure you don’t miss a second of the action.

 You don’t need an expensive pair.
 Even a travel-sized pair of binoculars is sufficient for game-viewing.
-Batteries and/or charger for your camera

 You don’t want to be midway through a day on safari and suddenly run out of battery for your camera.